rhankin214/Personal-Website/Personal-projects/README.txt

 Been meaning to actually make a videogame for so damn long.
 I watched a fantasy series that was meant to be a sort of dark fantasy riff on the usual magic school setup, but it ended up disappointing me.
 It got me to feel inspired so I ended up starting whatever this is.
+I landed on a grid based jrpg I guess because I've played so much trails and fire emblem.

 Making my own game is something that I've tried to do for the longest time, but I never managed to focus myself.
 I've made a lot .
 I'm hoping the 21 year old version of me can manage what the younger versions couldn't.